 In the current educational climate in which a dyslexic child’s socio-economic background would lead them to be classified as either special or a delinquent (MacDonald, 2009), I would rather have saved myself the label, my school the hassle, and my mum the money for extra tuition.

-In school I was aware that I had to study for longer hours, and in order to remember information I used methods like watching videos online and using sticky-notes to associate information with locations in my house.
+In school, I was aware that I had to study for longer hours, and in order to remember the information I used methods like watching videos online and using sticky-notes to associate information with locations in my house.
 I was already exercising some of the study skills that I only now understand to be advantageous to those with dyslexia.